Investiture Controversy: Henry IV and Pope Gregory VII

 This combination of factors forced Henry IV to back down, as he needed time to marshal his forces to fight the rebellion.
 In 1077, he traveled to Canossa in northern Italy, where the Pope was staying in the castle of Countess Matilda, to apologize in person.
 The pope was suspicious of Henry's motives, and did not believe he was truly repentant.
-As penance for his sins, and echoing his own punishment of the Saxons after the First Battle of Langensalza, he wore a hair shirt and stood barefoot in the snow in what has become known as the Walk to Canossa.
+As penance for his sins, and echoing his own punishment of the Saxons after the First Battle of Langensalza, he wore a hair shirt and stood barefoot in the snow in what has become known as the Road to Canossa.
 Gregory lifted the excommunication, but the German aristocrats, whose rebellion became known as the Great Saxon Revolt, were not as willing to give up their opportunity and elected a rival king, Rudolf von Rheinfeld.
 Three years later, Pope Gregory declared his support for von Rheinfeld and then on the Lenten synod of 7 March 1080 excommunicated Henry IV again.
 In turn, Henry called a council of bishops at Brixen that proclaimed Gregory illegitimate.
 The internal revolt against Henry effectively ended that same year, however, when Rudolf von Rheinfeld died.

 Henry IV named Guibert of Ravenna (who he had invested as bishop of Ravenna) to be pope, referring to Clement III (known by the Catholic Church as Antipope Clement III) as "our pope".
 In October 1080, troops raised by the pro-Imperial bishops of Northern Italy clashed with the pro-papal forces of Countess Matilda in the battle of Volta Mantovana.
 The pro-Imperial forces were victorious, and in March 1081 Henry IV marched from the Brenner Pass into the March of Verona unopposed, entering Milan in April that year.
 He then attacked Rome and besieged the city with the intent of forcibly removing Gregory VII and installing Clement III.
 The city of Rome withstood the siege, but the Vatican and St. Peter's fell in 1083.
 On the outskirts of the city, Henry gained thirteen cardinals who became loyal to his cause.
 The next year the city of Rome surrendered and Henry triumphantly entered the city.
 On Palm Sunday, 1084, Henry IV solemnly enthroned Clement at St. Peter's Basilica; on Easter Day, Clement returned the favour and crowned Henry IV as Emperor of the Holy Roman Empire.